Asbestos on Navy Ships

 - Turbines

-Working with these products could send asbestos fibers and dust flying into the air.
-Breathing in or swallowing this dust can cause U.S. Navy veterans to develop mesothelioma or asbestos lung cancer later in life.
+Handling, repairing, or installing asbestos-containing materials could send dust flying into the air.
+Breathing in or swallowing it could expose Navy service members to asbestos, causing them to develop mesothelioma or lung cancer decades later.

 Compensation and Benefits for Veterans Harmed By Asbestos on Navy Ships

-Veterans who develop lung cancer or mesothelioma from exposure to asbestos on Navy ships may qualify for benefits from the U.S. Department of Veterans Affairs (VA) and legal compensation.
+Veterans who develop lung cancer or mesothelioma from asbestos on Navy ships may qualify for benefits from the U.S. Department of Veterans Affairs (VA) and legal compensation.

 Compensation options include:

-- VA benefits: The VA awards nearly $4,000 a month as of 2024 to married veterans with mesothelioma or lung cancer in many cases.
-You can also get free or inexpensive health care, survivor benefits, pension plans, and more depending on your eligibility.
+- VA benefits: The VA awards over $4,000 a month for mesothelioma or lung cancer in most cases.
+You can also get free or inexpensive health care, survivor benefits, pension plans, and more.

-Lung Cancer Group partners with mesothelioma and lung cancer lawyers, some of whom are U.S. veterans themselves, to help veterans harmed by asbestos on Navy ships get the compensation they deserve.
+Lung Cancer Group partners with lung cancer lawyers, some of whom are U.S. veterans themselves, to help veterans harmed by asbestos on Navy ships get the compensation they deserve.

 - Access Financial Aid and Justice